Extracted from Annual Report 2019

 Principle 13: The company should establish an effective internal audit function that is adequately resourced and independent of the activities it audits.

 The Board recognises the importance of maintaining a system of internal controls in order to safeguard the shareholders' investments and the Company's assets.
-The Company has outsourced its internal audit functions of the Group to Mazars LLP, a professional firm to perform the review and test of controls of its processes.
-As recommended by the AC, the Board approved the re-appointment of Mazars LLP as internal auditors of the Group.
+The Company has outsourced its internal audit functions of the Group to Messrs Mazars LLP, a professional firm to perform the review and test of controls of its processes.
+As recommended by the AC, the Board approved the re-appointment of Messrs Mazars LLP as Internal Auditors of the Group.
 The internal audit function is expected to meet the standard set by internationally recognized professional bodies including the International Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors.
 The Internal Auditors has unfettered access to all the Company's documents, records, properties and personnel, including access to the Board, the AC and Management, where necessary, and has the right to seek information and explanation.

 The Internal Auditors plan its internal audit schedules in consultation with, but independent of, the Management.
 The internal audit plan is submitted to the AC for approval prior to the commencement of the internal audit.
 The AC will review the activities of the Internal Auditors, including overseeing and monitoring of the implementation of improvements required on internal control weaknesses identified.

-For the financial year ended 31 March 2016, the AC met once with the internal auditors without the presence of the Management.
-The AC is of the opinion that Mazars LLP is adequately resourced with qualified personnel to discharge its responsibilities.
-The AC has reviewed the internal audit reports based on the controls in place and is satisfied that the internal audit functions has been (i) adequately resourced, (ii) staffed by suitably qualified and experienced professionals with the relevant experiences and has the appropriate standing within the Group; and (iii) in accordance with the standards set by professional bodies.
+For FY2017, the AC met once with the Internal Auditors without the presence of the Management.
+The AC is of the opinion that Messrs Mazars LLP is adequately resourced with qualifi ed personnel to discharge its responsibilities.
+The AC has reviewed the internal audit reports based on the controls in place and is satisfi ed that the internal audit functions has been (i) adequately resourced, (ii) staffed by suitably qualified and experienced professionals with the relevant experiences and has the appropriate standing within the Group; and (iii) in accordance with the standards set by professional bodies.

 SHAREHOLDER RIGHTS AND RESPONSIBILITIES